-I’ve added new high quality candids photos of Emily Blunt spotted leaving the Gym and running some errands in West Hollywood on December 10, 2013.
+I’ve added new candids photos of Emily Blunt out in Los Angeles on December 16, 2013.

 Tom Cruise and Emily Blunt live and die, again and again, as time-traveling soldiers.

 Normally when Tom Cruise dies in a movie, it’s a very big deal.

 But in Edge of Tomorrow, Cruise’s character dies again and again and again. #LiveDieRepeat is even the Twitter hashtag for the film, directed by Doug Liman.

 “It’s storytelling.
 You’re going to get the audience used to the experience of it,” says Cruise.
 “And then you get to have them laugh with it.”

 It’s not all laughs in the time-traveling sci-fi adventure due out June 6, 2014 (with a trailer dropping online Wednesday).
 In the not-distant future killer aliens start a sustained, seemingly unbeatable invasion of Earth.